yehiamtheone/forrealdatingapp/README.md

 - For `GMAIL_SMTP_PASS`, use an App Password generated from your Google Account security settings, not your regular password
 - The `TOKEN_SECRET` should be a long, random string for security purposes
 - MongoDB URL format depends on whether you're using a local instance or MongoDB Atlas cloud service
+- For deployment web servers like render etc the backend ip interface will be selected automatically by the service, for custom domains its better go by the dotenv configuration